Lyna Perez Leaves Little To The Imagination In Orange Thong Bikini

 Lyna Perez sent temperatures soaring with her latest Instagram share, which saw her rocking a teeny orange bikini that left little to the imagination.
-The brunette model’s post captured her modeling the skimpy two-piece while she posed outside next to a motorcycle.
+The brunette model’s post captured her modeling the skimpy two-piece swimsuit while she posed outside next to a motorcycle.

 Lyna’s post consisted of two photos, which saw her standing in front of a garage.
 She did not elaborate on where the photos were taken, but it was a nice day as the sky was clear, and the sun shone on her bronze skin.

 The brightly-colored motorbike was no distraction for Lyna in the minuscule swimsuit.
-The top looked like it might have been a size too small in that the cups barely covered her breasts.
+The top looked like it might have been a few sizes too small as the cups barely covered her breasts.
 The skimpy piece flashed plenty of cleavage as well as underboob.
 The bottoms were also small with thin straps that were pulled high on her waist.

-The first picture captured Lyna from the front as she stood next to the motorbike.
-She gave the camera a coquettish look as she pulled on one side of her bikini bottoms.
-She posed with one leg in front of the other, accentuating her curvy hips.
+The first photo captured Lyna from the front as she stood next to the motorbike.
+She gave the camera a coquettish look as she pulled on one side of her bikini bottoms while she posed with one leg in front of the other, accentuating her curvy hips.

-Lyna turned up the heat in the second picture, giving her fans a good look at her booty.
-With her back to the camera, she leaned on the front of there motorcycle as she looked over her shoulder and smiled at the camera.
-The stance put her derrière on full display as well as her toned thighs and slender waist.
+Lyna turned up the heat in the second photo, giving her fans a good look at her booty.
+With her back to the camera, she leaned on the front of the motorcycle as she looked over her shoulder and smiled at the camera.
+The stance put her derrière, as well as her toned thighs and slender waist, on full display.

 Lyna’s dark hair was parted in the middle, and she wore it styled straight over her back.
 As far as makeup, she appeared to have framed her eyes with sculpted brows, eyeliner, and mascara on her lashes.
 Her cheeks also appeared to have blush on them, and she also sported a rose shade on her lips.